-If you use your own car, you may figure the expenses in either of the following two ways:
+If you use your own cars, you may figure the expenses by using either:

-- Actual out-of-pocket expenses for gas and oil (keep records to verify the amounts), or - At the rate of 9 cents a mile (keep records to verify your mileage).
+- Actual out-of-pocket expenses for gas and oil, or - Mileage at the rate of 9 cents a mile.

 You may add parking fees and tolls to the amount claimed under either method.
+Keep records to verify your expenses.